backdrop-contrib/pathauto/README.txt

 Other suggestions and patches contributed by the Drupal community.

-Current maintainer: Mike Ryan (drupal@virtuoso-performance.com)
+Current maintainer: Mike Ryan (drupal at virtuoso hyphen performance.com)